Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Introduction

 \citet{kreidberg2019lhs} showed an alternative approach, measuring an entire phase curve of thermal emission in the 4.5 $\mu$m bandpass of the Spitzer Space Telescope over the orbit of the rocky planet LHS 3844 b.
 This measurement found a day-side emission consistent with a Bond albedo less than 0.2, but also a night-side emission consistent with zero.
-This was evidence supporting the lack of a substantial atmosphere, which would have transported heat to the night-side and likely produced a non-zero emission there (although degeneracies with an atmospheric radiating level and planetary albedo still apply, as we discuss later).
+This was evidence supporting the lack of a substantial atmosphere, which would have transported heat to the night-side and likely produced a non-zero emission there (although degeneracies with an atmospheric radiating level and planetary albedo still apply).
+This type of method was previously demonstrated by \citet{seager2009method}, which laid out the possibility of detecting an atmosphere by finding deviations from the thermal phase curve expected for a bare-rock planet.

-\citet{demory201655cnce} measured a similar thermal phase curve with the same instrument for the ``lava planet'' 55 Cancri e, and detected non-zero night-side emission that was suggested to be consistent with an atmosphere transporting heat to the night-side, although a conservative reanalysis suggested that zero night-side emission could not be ruled out \citep{mercier2022revisiting}.
+\citet{demory201655cnce} measured a similar thermal phase curve with the same instrument for the ``lava planet'' 55 Cancri e, and detected non-zero night-side emission that was suggested to be consistent with an atmosphere transporting heat to the night-side, although a conservative reanalysis suggested that zero night-side emission could not be ruled out \citep{mercier2022revisiting}. \citet{zhang2024gj} measured a phase curve of the rocky planet GJ 367b with the MIRI LRS instrument on JWST.
+Both the day-side and night-side emission from this planet were consistent with the emission expected from a bare-rock with zero albedo, with no heat redistributed to the night-side.
 These observations show the opportunity for phase curves to break the degeneracy inherent in the day-side emission.
-Phase curves with JWST can provide higher precision than was available with previous Spitzer measurements. \citet{zhang2024gj} measured a phase curve of the rocky planet GJ 367b with the MIRI LRS instrument on JWST.
-Both the day-side and night-side emission from this planet were consistent with the emission expected from a bare rock with zero albedo, with no heat redistributed to the night-side.

 In this study, we simulate secondary eclipse observations and phase curve observations for a suite of bare-rock and atmospheric models, to explore their degeneracies and to suggest optimal observing strategies for unambiguous detections of atmospheres.
 We describe our bare-rock model and atmospheric model in Section \ref{sec:methods}, and then present simulated observations from both in Section \ref{sec:results}.
-We discuss how our results can inform future observing strategies and analysis in Sections \ref{sec:discussion} and \ref{sec:conclusions}.
+We discuss how our results can inform future observing strategies and analysis in Sections \ref{sec:discussion} and \ref{sec:conclusions}, and explore the differences in our methodologies that lead to different conclusions from \citet{mansfield2019identifying} and \citet{koll2019identifying}, as we favour phase curve observations over eclipse observations.